Concerted parking space management as a building block for sustainable campus mobility at TU Dresden (KONZERT)

 Contact and further information

-The research project "KONZERT - Concerted Parking Space Management as a Building Block of Sustainable Campus Mobility at TU Dresden" is part of the funding guideline "Operational Mobility Management" with the focus on "Innovation Promotion" of the Federal Ministry of Digital and Transport (BMDV) and is administratively managed by the Federal Office for Logistics and Mobility (BALM).
+The research project "KONZERT - Concerted Parking Space Management as a Building Block for Sustainable Campus Mobility at TU Dresden" is part of the funding guideline "Operational Mobility Management" with the focus on "Innovation Promotion" of the Federal Ministry of Digital and Transport (BMDV) and is administratively managed by the Federal Office for Logistics and Mobility (BALM).

 The project consortium comprises